SJM18/LtiAdvantage/README.md

+This is a fork of original library to extend features

 # LTI Advantage Libraries for .NET

 - [LtiAdvantage](https://github.com/andyfmiller/LtiAdvantage/tree/master/src/LtiAdvantage) is a library to ease the work of creating an LTI Advantage platform or tool.